Wilvert/DevStory/README.md

    3. Connect to the database: click on your saved session -> "Open"
 4. Create a new database schema:
    1. In the opened session, right-click on the session name in the menu on the left
-   2. "Create new" -> "Database" -> database name should be "cosmic" -> "OK"
+   2. "Create new" -> "Database" -> database name should be "DevStory" -> "OK"
 5. Done.
 The database is now ready.
-Once the Cosmic server starts, it will create tables and populate some of them with initial data.
+Once the DevStory server starts, it will create tables and populate some of them with initial data.

 ### 2 - Server
 You will start by cloning the repository, then configure the database properties and lastly start the server.